eggdropsoap/Spreading-Lilypads/README.md

 --------

 This mod transparently adds growth behaviour to existing lily pads.
-Lily Pads will now spread (much like mushrooms do) in shallow water that has "natural" soil beneath.
+Lily Pads will now spread (much like mushrooms do) in shallow water that has natural "soil" beneath.
+This makes Lily Pads a renewable resource.
 There is *no new worldgen*.
 This works with existing lilypads in existing worlds.

 That's it!
 There's not much more in the way of features.